SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    1. The first stage, sorting, we read `Nb` blocks, sort them, and write them back, which would give us `2Nb` blocks transfers.

-   2. We have `Nb/M` runs after the sorting phrase, every pass would decrease the number of runs by a factor of `M-1`, so that the # of pass will be:
+   2. We have `Nb/M` runs after the sorting stage, every pass would decrease the number of runs by a factor of `M-1`, so that the # of pass will be:

       $$ \log _{M-1} (Nb/M) $$